trufflesuite/ganache/src/chains/ethereum/ethereum/RPC-METHODS.md

 ##### Arguments

-- `transaction: any` : The transaction call object as seen in source.
+- `transaction: Ethereum.Transaction` : The transaction call object as seen in source.
 - `blockNumber: QUANTITY | TAG` : Integer block number, or the string "latest", "earliest" or "pending".

 ##### Returns